sourcecode347/MantleOfSaturn/README.md

 ## Installation ##
 Set your sitelink in MantleOfSaturn.py

-Upload files from PHP-Server to your Server
+Upload files from PHP-Server folder to your Server

 Change the password in md5password.php